 Why use a residential proxy network?

-As we already mentioned, you might want to hide your IP address for various reasons.
-You might need to scrape data from a number of websites, run numerous accounts from the same machine, upload or download torrents via P2P connections or stream geo-blocked content.
+You might want to hide your IP address for various reasons.
+Or you might need to scrape data from several websites, run many accounts from the same machine, upload or download torrents via P2P connections or stream geo-blocked content.

-Whatever the case is, using a residential proxy network is a great way to hide your true online identity, as it allocates genuine, residential IPs to your connection, hiding your IP from clients and servers to give you complete online anonymity.
+Whatever the case is, a residential proxy network is a great for hiding your true online identity.
+It allocates genuine, residential IPs to you and hides your IP from servers for more online anonymity.

-There is one snag though – because search engines will only allow you to make a specific number of requests from the same IP in a minute, this type of single server set up can significantly limit your browsing options, and even get a ban if you exceed the rate you’re given.
+There is one snag though – search engines will only allow you to make a specific number of requests from the same IP in a minute.
+Thus, this type of single server set up can significantly limit your browsing options, and even get a ban if you exceed the rate you’re given.
 Luckily, our residential proxies come with advanced rotation, which does make it easier to get past this hiccup.